 By Chris Cronin, ISO 27001 Auditor, Partner

 Over-securing protected health information (PHI) means protecting the security of PHI so much that patient care or medical research becomes compromised.
-It may seem strange to hear this from a security firm.
+It may seem strange to hear this from a cyber security firm.
 After all, security is where HALOCK makes its living.
 But if your security controls take priority over your medical mission, then you’re doing HIPAA wrong.

 How serious is over-securing PHI?
 As early as 2004, a study published in the Annals of Surgery demonstrated a significant drop in approvals for medical research due to concerns about of the Privacy Rule.
 A 2013 report by the Bipartisan Policy Center stated that misinterpretations of the HIPAA Privacy Rule were interfering with health research.
 And during client HIPAA risk assessments, HALOCK regularly encounters situations in which IT teams feel that they must impose strict controls on clinical access to PHI so they are “better safe than sorry,” even when the patient is more safe with their PHI being accessible to clinicians.